Introduction

 SMB/Samba Errors

-• ensuring that the remote location is not write-protected
+- Confirm that the remote location is not write-protected

-Further questions may be directed to Dualog Support, bearing in mind that issues related to SMB or Samba will pertain to access to the remote location.
+Further questions may be directed to Dualog Support, always bearing in mind that issues related to SMB or Samba will pertain to access to the remote location.

 Comments